rinzool/airflow-extension/README.md

 ## Use

-When you are on Airflow user interface, display the modal of a task or open task details and then click on the extension.
-It will automatically get *dag_id, task_id* and *execution_date* from the page DOM and generate `airflow run dag_id task_id execution_date`.
+On Airflow user interface, click on extension symbole and a command will be generated automatically if possible.

 Then you can directly copy the command to clipboard since it is selected.

 > For **Chrome** users, the command is directly copied to clipboard

+### Airflow run

+Display the modal of a task or open task details and then click on the extension.
+It will automatically get *dag_id, task_id* and *execution_date* from the page DOM and generate `airflow run dag_id task_id execution_date`.

+### Running Command

+On the log page of a task, the extension will fetch the `Running command` called by the task.

 ## Updates